Culture Trip stands with

-The cloven-hoofed goats in Morocco only climb one particular type of tree: the Argania spinosa, typically referred to as the argan tree.
+Seeing the cloven-hoofed goats in Morocco climb trees is a bewildering sight.
+They only climb one particular type of tree: the Argania spinosa, typically referred to as the argan tree.
 The tree is endemic to southwest Morocco.
 A prickly and thorny tree, it produces small yellowish flowers, which then produce a fairly small fruit.
 The fruit’s seed is within a nut, which is further surrounded by soft flesh and a tough outer skin.

 In a country where food sources can be scarce for wildlife, Moroccan goats discovered a meal that they both enjoy and do not need to compete for.
 Kept away from the trees until the fruit is ripe (maturing takes more than a year), farmers actively encourage the goats to climb the trees for a good feed as soon as the fruit is ready.
 There are several reasons why.